Turkish people: Arts and architecture

 Turkish architecture reached its peak during the Ottoman period.
 Ottoman architecture, influenced by Seljuk, Byzantine and Islamic architecture, came to develop a style all of its own.
 Overall, Ottoman architecture has been described as a synthesis of the architectural traditions of the Mediterranean and the Middle East.

 As Turkey successfully transformed from the religion-based former Ottoman Empire into a modern nation-state with a very strong separation of state and religion, an increase in the modes of artistic expression followed.
 During the first years of the republic, the government invested a large amount of resources into fine arts; such as museums, theatres, opera houses and architecture.
 Diverse historical factors play important roles in defining the modern Turkish identity.
 Turkish culture is a product of efforts to be a "modern" Western state, while maintaining traditional religious and historical values.
 The mix of cultural influences is dramatized, for example, in the form of the "new symbols of the clash and interlacing of cultures" enacted in the works of Orhan Pamuk, recipient of the 2006 Nobel Prize in Literature.

 Traditional Turkish music include Turkish folk music (Halk müziği), Fasıl and Ottoman classical music (Sanat müziği) that originates from the Ottoman court.
 Contemporary Turkish music include Turkish pop music, rock, and Turkish hip hop genres.

-Notable people
+Science

-Namık Kemal, İbrahim Şinasi, Hüseyin Avni Lifij, Faik Ali Ozansoy, Mimar Kemaleddin, İştirakçi Hilmi, Mustafa Suphi, Ethem Nejat, Halid Ziya Uşaklıgil, Rıza Tevfik Bölükbaşı, Latife Uşşaki, Feriha Tevfik, Fatma Aliye Topuz, Keriman Halis Ece, Zeki Rıza Sporel, Cahide Sonku, Süleyman Seyyid, Abdülhak Hâmid Tarhan, Besim Ömer Akalın, Orhan Veli Kanık, Abidin Dino, Ahmet Ziya Akbulut, Nazmi Ziya Güran, Tanburi Büyük Osman Bey, Vecihi Hürkuş, Bedriye Tahir, Halide Edib Adıvar, Mustafa Kemal Atatürk, Mehmet Emin Yurdakul, Tevfik Fikret, Nâzım Hikmet, Hulusi Behçet, Nuri Demirağ, Fahrelnissa Zeid, Leyla Gencer, Ahmet Ertegün, Metin Oktay, Fikri Alican, Feza Gürsey, Ismail Akbay, Oktay Sinanoğlu, Gazi Yaşargil, Behram Kurşunoğlu, Fethullah Gülen, Mehmet Öz, Tansu Çiller, Cahit Arf, Muhtar Kent, Efe Aydan, Neslihan Demir, Orhan Pamuk and Aziz Sancar.
+Turkey's spending on research and development as a share of GDP has risen from 0.47% in 2000 to 1.40% in 2021.
+Turkey ranks 16th in the world in terms of article output in scientific and technical journals, and 35th in Nature Index.
+Turkish patent office ranks 21st worldwide in overall patent applications, and 3rd in industrial design applications.
+Vast majority of applicants to the Turkish patent office are Turkish residents.
+In all patent offices globally, Turkish residents rank 21st for overall patent applications.
+In 2023, Turkey ranked 39th in the world and 4th among its upper-middle income group in the Global Innovation Index.
+It was one of the countries with a notable increase in the past decade.